 Our transformed BAF not only shows the process and structure of judgment, but also suggests a strategy by which a user can achieve a desired goal.
-If a defendant/plaintiff wishes to argue that a law should or should not be applied, the BAF identifies the evidence that must be presented and any counterarguments that may arise.
+If a plaintiff/defendant wishes to argue that a law should or should not be applied, the BAF identifies the evidence that must be presented and any counterarguments that may arise.
 For example, when a prosecutor wishes to charge the crime_of_murder, but finds that the lack of intention_to_murder is a complicating factor, s/he will look harder for evidence of intention_to_murder.
 Here, we discuss such reasoning on our BAF.

 This paper is organized as follows.
 In Section 2, we briefly explain PROLEG.
-In Section 3, we describe the BAF that we develop and its semantics.
-In Section 4, we develop the transformation rule from PROLEG to BAF.
-In Section 5 we describe how the BAF reasons.
-In Section 6, we compare our method with those of others.
-Finally, in Section 7, we offer conclusions and describe our planned future work.
+In Section 3, we describe the BAF that we use and its semantics.
+In Section 4, we describe the transformation rule from PROLEG to the BAF.
+In Section 5, we describe how the reasoning by the BAF proceeds, and in Section 6, we show its application.
+In Section 7, we compare our method with those of others.
+Finally, in Section 8, we offer conclusions and describe our planned future work.